verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

         * ``full``: All output pins are considered logically equivalent.

             All output pins can be swapped without limitation by the router.
+For example, this option would be appropriate to model an output port which has a full crossbar between it and the logic within the block that drives it.
 (Generates a single SRC rr-node shared by each output port pin.)

         * ``instance``: Models that sub-instances within a block (e.g. LUTs/BLEs) can be swapped to achieve a limited form of output pin logical equivalence.